vikfroberg/cv/README.md

 ### Publicis.Sapient (React, Node)
 *May 2018 – July 2018*

-Worked on a flight marketing/booking service for a Finnair.
+Worked on a flight marketing/booking service for Finnair.
 Used Next.js as our framework and tried to develop the service as agile as possible by building the simplest possible solution and getting early feedback.
 I worked close with the design team to keep the scope down and find the most cost effective implementation and design.

 ### Carvanro (React, React Native, Node, Python)
 *February 2016 - April 2018*